robinz-labs/digishow/README.md

 **Performers:**
 When playing MIDI instruments like drums or keyboards, DigiShow can trigger dynamic lighting changes and even robotic movements by MIDI notes following the beat or the music.
 Sensors can also be added to acoustic or DIY instruments to automatically generate MIDI notes.

-**Programmers:**
+**Artists and Designer:**
-For building interactive art installations, often need develop apps that work with the hardware.
-DigiShow provides the service based on virtual pipe for the external user programs.
-Programmers can create their game or web apps to access the hardware easily through the service.
+For building interactive art installations, the creators often need to make software that works with the hardware.
+DigiShow provides OSC, ArtNet, WebSocket pipes for inter-application communication.
+Designers can create their interactive content in some creative software like TouchDesigner, Unity 3D, P5.js and access the hardware easily through DigiShow.
+Developers can also program using Python or JavaScript to connect DigiShow and extend interaction logic.

 **Makers and Hobbyists:**
 DigiShow is for all show makers as well as hobbyists with little professional skills.
 Make digital shows for your own party time, or just make your house into a mini 'disneyland'.